European leaders face tough choices as the UK and France host another meeting on Ukraine

 What a European security guarantee for Ukraine could look like

-Even if a ceasefire or peace agreement for Ukraine were implemented, it's not clear it would be a sufficient deterrent to Putin and would be “very, very risky” for European nations, said Arnold at RUSI.
+Even if a ceasefire or peace agreement for Ukraine were implemented, it's not clear it would be a sufficient deterrent to Putin and it would still be “very, very risky” for European nations to deploy troops, said Arnold at RUSI.

 Such an operation hinges on the U.S. providing intelligence support and the deterrent effect of U.S. airpower in countries outside Ukraine.

-Note: This version has corrected to say the European leaders meeting was three days after the Trump-Putin summit, not one day.